HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

 The steps to follow are:

-- From repository root, navigate to verifiers directory (`cd verifiers`) and create your new pallet with the command `cargo new foo --lib`; this will perform a scaffolding of default files and directories,
+- From repository root, navigate to verifiers directory (`cd verifiers`) and create your new pallet with the command `cargo new foo --lib`.
+This will perform a scaffolding of default files and directories.
 - Open the file `verifiers/foo/Cargo.toml` and adapt sections `package`, `dependencies` and `feature` so that it looks similar to the snippet below:

   ```